oscar-system/GAP_pkg/GAP_pkg_uuid/README.md

 # GAP_pkg_uuid

-This is generated wrapper package for the GAP package uuid 0.7.
+This is a generated Julia wrapper package for the GAP package uuid 0.7.

 ## Issues